-- Any infringement of this rule during a practice session will result in the cancellation of the time of the lap during which the infraction occurred. - An infringement of this rule during the race will result in a penalty.
+- Any infringement of this rule during a practice and warm up sessions will result in the cancellation of the time of the lap during which the infraction occurred. - An infringement of this rule during the race will result in a penalty.

-Penalties imposed during a race will be communicated via a board displayed for the rider on the finish line during a maximum of 5 laps.
+Penalties imposed during a race will be communicated via a board displayed for the rider on the start and/or finish line during a maximum of 5 laps.
 If the rider did not comply with the penalty after the board has been presented 5 times, he will be penalized by a Ride Through.